azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Coming soon

-# Create Security Compliance and Monitoring Solutions
+# Create security compliance monitoring solutions
-Once you have an org policy setup and running smoothly with multiple subscriptions across your org being scanned using your policy, you will need a solution that provides visibility to security compliance for all the subscriptions across your org.
+Once you have an org policy setup running smoothly with multiple subscriptions across your org, you will need a solution that provides visibility of security compliance for all the subscriptions across your org.
 This will help you drive compliance/risk governance initiatives for your organization.

-When you setup your org policy endpoint, one of the things that happens is creation of an Application Insights workspace for your setup.
+When you setup your org policy endpoint (i.e. policy server), one of the things that happens is creation of an Application Insights workspace for your setup.
 After that, whenever someone performs an AzSK scan for a subscription that is configured to use your org policy, the scan results are sent (as 'security' telemetry) to your org's Application Insights workspace.
-Because this workspace receives scan events from all such subscriptions, it can leveraged to generate aggregate security compliance views for your cloud-based environments.
+Because this workspace receives scan events from all such subscriptions, it can be leveraged to generate aggregate security compliance views for your cloud-based environments.

-## Create Cloud Security Compliance Report for your org in PowerBI
+## Create cloud security compliance report for your org using PowerBI
 We will look at how a PowerBI-based compliance dashboard can be created and deployed in a matter of minutes starting with a template dashboard that ships with the AzSK.
 All you need apart from the Application Insights instance is a CSV file that provides a mapping of your organization hierarchy to subscription ids (so that we know which team/service group owns each subscription).

 > Note: This is a one-time activity with tremendous leverage as you can use the resulting dashboard (example below) towards driving security governance activities over an extended period at your organization.